Enorovan/sgda-patch/README.md

 ## Future of the projact

-* Whenever we, the Committee of Zero, will get around doing patches for *STEINS;GATE: My Darling's Embrace* and *STEINS;GATE: Linear Bounded Phenogram*, this patch will, for sure, receive updates that will include those fixes.
+* Whenever the Committee of Zero gets around doing patches for *STEINS;GATE: My Darling's Embrace* and *STEINS;GATE: Linear Bounded Phenogram*, this patch will, for sure, receive updates that will include those fixes.

 ## Special thanks